Snawoot/linux-secureboot-kit/README.md

 sudo make fedora30-install
 ```

+This command will install required hooks and trigger `kernel-core` package reinstallation to generate all signatures.

 ### 7. Lockdown your system

 Ensure Secure Boot is enabled in your BIOS settings and administrator password is set.